Professional Education Opportunities

 Yes, you can apply to one or more than one location.
 Because you are asked to rank up to five (5) of your top project choices on the application, you may opt to select projects from a variety of locations.
 Remember that housing and transportation are your responsibility, so you may need to consider location of project in your ranking.
 On the application, you will be asked about plans for housing and transportation in the area(s) you have chosen.

 The 10-week program is a full-time, 40 hours per week, Monday through Friday commitment, and should be performed in person during general business hours.
 Specific times will be determined by the project mentors.
-Attendance is required throughout the entirety of the program.
+In-person attendance is required throughout the entirety of the program.
 Personal vacation time is not allowed during the 10 weeks.

 We cannot interview every applicant.
 At some point during the selection process, you might be contacted by the program and/or the specific mentor to discuss your application.